lmlg/zser/docs/manual.md

 ## Supported types

-All of Python builtin types are supported, with the exception of functions and modules, which are a bit tricky to handle.
+All of Python builtin types are supported.
 Any user-defined type that is implemented in Python is also fully supported, but extension types are not.

 It should be noted that **zser** allows users to customize the way unsupported